Webhooks

 delivery.failed | Delivery attempts exhausted | → failed |

-Subscribing to all six gives you full visibility.
+Subscribing to all eight gives you full visibility.
 For minimal integrations, delivery.delivered + delivery.failed + shipment.cancelled cover all terminal states.
+The two intermediate events (rider_assigned, en_route_to_pickup) are most useful for customer-facing UX during the 10–30 minute window between confirmation and pickup — partners that don't surface that detail can ignore them.

 Request format